tgroemer/renovate/docs/usage/configuration-options.md

 For self-hosted users, `GOPROXY`, `GONOPROXY` and `GOPRIVATE` environment variables are supported ([reference](https://golang.org/ref/mod#module-proxy)).

-Usage of `direct` will fallback to Renovate-native release fetching mechanism.
+Usage of `direct` will fallback to the Renovate-native release fetching mechanism.
-Also we support `off` keyword which immediately will stop any fetching.
+Also we support the `off` keyword which will stop any fetching immediately.

 ## group